awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.md

 Newer versions of PowerShell, including PowerShell Core, are available as downloads from Microsoft at [Installing various versions of PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) on Microsoft's Web site\.

-## Install AWS\.Tools on Windows<a name="ps-installing-awstools"></a>
+## Install `AWS.Tools` on Windows<a name="ps-installing-awstools"></a>

 You can install the modularized version of AWS Tools for PowerShell on computers that are running Windows with Windows PowerShell 5\.1, or PowerShell Core 6\.0 or later\.
 For information about how to install PowerShell Core, see [Installing various versions of PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) on Microsoft's Web site\.

-You can install AWS\.Tools in one of three ways:
+You can install `AWS.Tools` in one of three ways:
-+ Using the cmdlets in the AWS\.Tools module\.
-The `AWS.Tools.Installer` module simplifies the installation and update of other AWS\.Tools modules\.
++ Using the cmdlets in the `AWS.Tools` module\.
+The `AWS.Tools.Installer` module simplifies the installation and update of other `AWS.Tools` modules\.
 The `AWS.Tools.Installer` requires, automatically downloads and installs, an updated version of `PowerShellGet`\.
 The `AWS.Tools.Installer` module and automatically keeps your module versions in sync\.
-When you install or update to a newer version of one module, the cmdlets in the `AWS.Tools.Installer` automatically update all of your other AWS\.Tools modules to the same version\.
+When you install or update to a newer version of one module, the cmdlets in the `AWS.Tools.Installer` automatically update all of your other `AWS.Tools` modules to the same version\.
-+ Downloading the modules from [AWS\.Tools\.zip](https://sdk-for-net.amazonwebservices.com/ps/v4/latest/AWS.Tools.zip) and extracting them in one of the module folders\.
++ Downloading the modules from `[AWS\.Tools\.zip](https://sdk-for-net.amazonwebservices.com/ps/v4/latest/AWS.Tools.zip)` and extracting them in one of the module folders\.
 You can discover your module folders by printing the value of the `$Env:PSModulePath` variable\.
 + Installing each service module from the PowerShell Gallery using the `Install-Module` cmdlet, as described in the following procedure\.

-**To install AWS\.Tools on Windows using the Install\-Module cmdlet**
+**To install `AWS.Tools` on Windows using the Install\-Module cmdlet**

 1. Start a PowerShell session\.
 **Note**
 We recommend that you *don't* run PowerShell as an administrator with elevated permissions except when required by the task at hand\.
 This is because of the potential security risk and is inconsistent with the principle of least privilege\.

-1. To install the modularized AWS\.Tools package, run the following command\.
+1. To install the modularized `AWS.Tools` package, run the following command\.

    ```
    PS > Install-Module -Name AWS.Tools.Installer